 HARTBEATS

 The Hartbeats at the Maison de Dance in Stockton, with the master of ceremonies the late and great Jack Marwood.
 With Jack are George Hart Senior, Roly Thompson, John Rogan and George Hart.
 John Hart is in the background at the drum kit.
 Jack Marwood was, of course, leader of Jack Marwood & his Orchestra.
 He was a great musician and liked by all the groups who worked for him.
+The Maison de Dance compere, Terry Hoey, is at the back next to John Hart on drums.
 Underneath the stage at the Maison de Dance, we are told, was a cellar trap door with a passage leading to the old Empire building on the site of the old Stockton Castle.

 A very rare photograph of The Hartbeats taken by Marg Dickinson at Easington Welfare Hall on April 30th, 1962 and used with thanks.
 It shows John Hart on drums, Roly Thompson on rhythm guitar, George Hart on lead, Brian Gibson on vocals with John Rogan on bass.